princeton-orfe/siempre/README.md

 ## Accent Color Configuration

-The Siempre theme includes a configurable accent color system that allows you to customize the primary brand color throughout your site.
+The Siempre theme includes a configurable accent color system that allows you to customize the primary and complimentary colors throughout your site.

 ### Configuring the Accent Color